EagleNewyen/GoogleCalanderLite/README.md

 ## About

-Calendar-clone has basic features such as,
+It has basic features such as,
 * Saving/deleting events on a specifc date/time
 * Triggers a notification when that event is due
 * Adds the events to a cloud database, Firebase Firestore